ThingSet/thingset.github.io/general.md

 Publication messages are directly broadcast through the network.
 There is *no* intermediate broker (like in MQTT) to store the messages and published messages are *not* confirmed by recipients, so there is no guarantee if the message was received.

-### Protocol Modes
+## Protocol Modes

 Similar to Modbus, the ThingSet protocol supports two different modes: A human-readable text-based mode and a binary mode.

 In the text-based mode, payload data is encoded in JSON format ([RFC 8259](https://tools.ietf.org/html/rfc8259)).
 This mode is recommended when using USB or serial interfaces as the low layer protocol, as it can be easily used directly on a terminal.

-The binary protocol uses the CBOR binary encoding ([RFC 7049](https://tools.ietf.org/html/rfc7049)) instead of JSON payload data in order to reduce the protocol overhead for ressource-constrained devices or low-level communication protocols like CAN and LoRa.
+The binary protocol uses the CBOR binary encoding ([RFC 7049](https://tools.ietf.org/html/rfc7049)) instead of JSON payload data in order to reduce the protocol overhead for ressource-constrained devices or low bandwith communication protocols like CAN and LoRa.

 Each device must implement the binary encoding of the protocol.
 The the text-based JSON variant is optional, but recommended.

 ## Data Objects

 All accessible data of a device is structured in so-called data objects.
-A data object might be any kind of measurement (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar data.
+A data object might be any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar data.

 Each data object is identified by a unique Data Object ID.
 The ID can be chosen by the firmware developer.
 In addition to that, each data object has a unique name.
 The name is a short ASCII string without blanks, e.g. "vBat" for the battery voltage.